 SFARI is pleased to announce that it has selected three fellows in response to the 2020 Bridge to Independence Award request for applications.

-SFARI Gene: New data release New data were recently added to SFARI Gene.
-This data release included updated gene scores for candidate autism risk genes, as well as the addition of new genes and copy number variant loci associated with autism.
-New mouse and rat models were also added.
+New data were recently added to SFARI Gene.
+This data release included the addition of new genes associated with autism risk, new curated references of copy number variations associated with autism and new mouse models of autism.